pbakaus/devtools-layout-mode/README.md

 # Layout Mode.
 Yeah baby.
 Layout Mode ftw!
 This is an experiment.
+[Try it out in this demo page!](https://pbakaus.github.io/devtools-layout-mode/)

 ## The bookmarklet